allpix-squared/allpix-squared/src/modules/DepositionReader/README.md

 If these are outside the sensor, the energy deposit is discarded and a warning is printed.
 The number of electron/hole pairs created by a given energy deposition is calculated using the mean pair creation energy `charge_creation_energy`, fluctuations are modeled using a Fano factor `fano_factor` assuming Gaussian statistics.

+Track and parent ids of the individual particles which created the energy depositions allow to carry on some of the Monte Carlo particle information from the original simulation.
+A parent id of zero should be used for the primary particle of the simulation, and all track ids have to be recorded before they can be used as parent id.

 Currently two data sources are supported, ROOT trees and CSV text files.
 Their expected formats are explained in detail in the following.